F

 Temperament and Behavior

 Like any puppy, a Frenchton can be difficult to potty train.
 It can take three to six months to master these important skills.
-These small dogs’ learning traits are stubborn and smart.
+These small dogs exhibit both stubborn and intelligent learning traits.
 They learn more easily when the lessons are taught in the form of playtime activities.

 Care

-Compared to many other types of dogs, Frenchton dogs are relatively easy to care for even by new pet owners.
+Compared to many other types of dogs, Frenchton dogs are relatively easy to care for, even by new pet owners.
 The primary concerns with this breed are keeping up with ear cleaning, claw clipping, routine brushing, and other general care.
-They rarely have health issues and live a long, happy, and energetic lifespan when they are fed a healthy diet and enjoy regular exercise.
+They rarely have health issues and live long, happy, and energetic lives when they are fed a healthy diet and enjoy regular exercise.
 However, it is important to remember that a veterinarian’s care is required for birthing.
-A Frenchton’s small hips do not enable them to successfully birth puppies without human intervention.
+A Frenchton’s small hips do not usually enable it to successfully birth puppies without human intervention.

 Best Dog Food